 The difference between your product being on the top of page 1 and generating real, organic, full priced sales vs being on subsequent pages and having to pay for exposure is exponential.

-It all may appear chaotic and confusing, but there’s always a method to the madness that is Amazon marketing.
+It all may appear chaotic and confusing, but there’s always a method to the madness that is Amazon marketing strategy analysis.
 In this Amazon seller strategy, we’re going to be outlining the exact strategies and steps we take to achieve consistently high rankings for our clients.
 We will also discuss a case study to understand one of the three core elements of having a successful Amazon brand.